MarcooRo/birdWatchingBot/readme.md

 5. <code>docker-compose up nodejs</code> RUN del watcher events<br>
 </p>

+<p>You will need to add your own tokens for Telegrame and Discord chats</p>

 <p>The tools is divided into several part:<br>
   <ul>
     <li><code>catchEvents.js</code><br>Observe the blocks on the Kusama network and intercept the Remerks, and filter the versions.</li>